mmmrqs/Blender-Reference-Camera-Panel-addon/README.md

 ## Tutorial

-Please visit Witold's fabulous [Virtual Aircraft](http://airplanes3d.net/scripts-257_e.xml) site to learn **how to use** this tool and see its benefits.
+Please visit Witold's fabulous [Airplanes in 3D Virtual Aircraft](http://airplanes3d.net/scripts-257_e.xml) site to learn **how to use** this tool and see its benefits.
 Also check all the awesome stuff that Witold has gotten for you in his site.

 ## Installation